 The 12-volt batteries have been selected to provide optimum performance for engine starting, and house and electronics loads.
 There are three, Group 31, lead acid batteries; one for the starboard engine, one for the port engine, one for the house and electronics.
 These batteries require similar maintenance to automobile batteries.
-The port and starboard engine batteries are located in the transom under the removable storage box.
+The port and starboard engine batteries are in the transom under the removable storage box.
 The house/electronics battery is located under the port side companion seat.
 It is accessed through the access hatch directly under the seat.
-If the optional inverter is installed then there will be two deep cycle batteries installed in the mid bilge area.
-These can be accessed through the port side storage console.
 A circuit breaker on each engine protects the engine ignition systems and gauges.
 Refer to the engine owner's manual for information on the circuit breakers installed on your engines.